Apparence-io/quick_settings/README.md

 The callbacks `onTileClicked`, `onTileAdded` and `onTileRemoved` **must** be defined as **top-level functions**.
 After being setup, they will be called even if your app is not running.

-Note that you don't need to to define every callback if you are only interested in one of them for instance.

 `onTileClicked` is triggered when your tile is clicked:

 ![onTileClicked example](/docs/assets/on_tile_clicked.gif)

 `onTileAdded` is triggered when your tile is added to the active Quick Settings tiles:

 ![onTileAdded example](/docs/assets/on_tile_added.gif)
 It can either be triggered by the user when they interact with the system UI like above, or from a call to `QuickSettings.addTileToQuickSettings()` in your app.

 `onTileRemoved` is triggered when your tile is removed from the active Quick Settings tiles:

 ![onTileRemoved example](/docs/assets/on_tile_removed.gif)

 Let's see details on each of these callbacks.